sarahayu/drift4/README.md

     sudo apt update
     sudo apt install ffmpeg
     ```
-    When bundling, make sure to include the ffmpeg executable inside the main directory.
-You can download an executable from the [ffmpeg official website](https://www.ffmpeg.org/download.html).
+    \*\**When bundling, make sure to include the ffmpeg executable inside the main directory.
+You can download an executable from the [ffmpeg official website](https://www.ffmpeg.org/download.html).*
-4. Make sure the `BUNDLE` option at the top of `serve.py` is false.
-5. Run Gentle.
+4. Run Gentle.
 Then, run Drift by running the following command from inside Drift's main directory:
     ```shell
-    ./serve [port]
+    npm run dev
     ```
-    By default, Drift will run on port 9899.
+    By default, Drift will run on port `9899`.
 Navigate to `localhost:<port>` on any browser and you should see the Drift main page.
-Run `./serve -h` for additional options, most notably ssl options for running Drift on https.
+You can change the port in the `run_dev.sh` file.

 ## Making a DMG